alpocnito/MIPT/6_semestr/laboratory/README.md

 ```
 Output is the same except for the sequence of style characters: |

 So, time with two processors is 0.00134599s, while time with one proc is 0.000115267s.
 Why is the time with two processors 10 times longer than the time with one processor?
-Because program on two processors divides matrix into 2 equal parts with width=3 and height=6, and the most part of time is consumed by MPI Send and Receive functions between this parts!:
+Because program on two processors divides matrix into 2 equal parts with width=3 and height=6, and the most part of time is consumed by MPI Send and Receive functions between this parts!

 ![1](images/2.png)